 This is greeted with renewed gusts of mirth from the family

 But since the ultimate intention is to put them both inside ourselves, I don't suppose it much matters!

-Kathy and Tiny Tim enter. looking highly delighted with life
+Kathy and Tiny Tim enter through door 1. looking highly delighted with life